← Back to Insights

 No DPAs with SaaS providers.
 The free tier doesn't come with one.
 You need to go find it and sign it.
 Takes 10 minutes per provider but nobody does it.

 Privacy notices that don't mention transfers.
 Even if you have DPAs in place, your customers still need to know about the transfers.
-Silence isn't compliance.
+Leaving the transfers out of your privacy notice is itself a transparency failure under the NDPA.

 No documentation at all.
 The transfers happen daily but nobody's written down where, why, and under what safeguards.
 When the NDPC asks (and they will, through your CAR filing at minimum) you need answers, not guesses.